Why cloud is a reality

 Huge cloud players invest gigantic amounts of money in their cloud offerings.
 These investments started in 2005 according to Gartner.
 By 2012, Google had already spent $20.9 billion on its cloud infrastructure, closely followed by Microsoft and Amazon with roughly $18 billion and $12 billion respectively.

-Nobody understands the cloud!”
+Nobody understands the cloud, it’s a mystery!

 I don’t know if you’ve heard about the comedy last year where an intimate video tape got backed up to the cloud by mistake and the couple didn’t know how to get it down… Well, leave that mystery cloud for the movies.
 In reality, the cloud is the next IT computing model, that thanks to its large advantages for small and large companies, will gradually replace most of the traditional IT systems .
 It’s why we maybe should call it postmodern IT.